rooselle/mercure-demo/README.md

 What Symfony is actually doing : it makes an HTTP POST request to the hub of Mercure (which you have previously configured in your .env file), with `http://localhost/api/pizzas/2` as topic, and `json_encode($pizza)` (the modified and encoded pizza) as data.

-If you want to see a concrete example, go to the PublishingController of this project.
+If you want to see a concrete example, go to the PublishingController (in the *src/Controller* folder) of this project.

 #### Publish with Guzzle
 As said just before, Symfony just made an HTTP POST request to the hub of Mercure, it means anyone can make an HTTP POST request, even if they're not using the Mercure Component, and even if it's not a framework.
 To publish an update with Guzzle, copy/paste (and adapt) the below code.